Aitia-IIOT/ah5-docs-java-spring/docs/api/translationmanager/translation-bridge-generic-http.md

 }
 ```

-> Note: The service operation can only work with candidates with interfaces that describe their data models.
+> Note: The service operation can only work on candidates with interfaces that describe their data models.
 Data models must describe as a [DataModelMap](../data-models/data-model-map.md) inside the interface _properties_.
 See the example above.

 The service operation **responds** with the status code `200` and with a [TranslationDiscoveryResponse](../data-models/translation-discovery-response.md) JSON encoded body.